The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

     "status": "created"
     }

-Your player schould have saved the gameId at some point, propably best before joining a game.
-By for example comparing the gameId to theallready saved one, you could be certain that the game you joined started and not another one.
+Your player should have saved the gameId at some point, probably best before joining a game.
+By for example comparing the gameId to the already saved one, you could be certain that the game you joined started and not another one.

 Secondly this could activate the consumer for the `round events`.
-We learnd a round has an *command collection phase* and a *command execution phase*.
+We learned a round has an *command collection phase* and a *command execution phase*.

 When a *command collection phase* starts there will be such an event in the channel `roundStatus`